 - 1. Thirty-six credits in German language, civilization and literature beyond GRM 112. - 2.
 A minimum of one semester of approved international study in a German-speaking country. - 3.
 Completion with a passing grade of Goethe-Zertifikat C1, Diplom des Europa-Kollegs or their equivalents. - 4.
-Completion of ENG 200 with a passing grade. - 5.
+Successful completion of ENG 201. - 5.
 Write an acceptable reflective paper of moderate length or write an acceptable senior thesis and defend it in open forum.